-4. Do choose your timing carefully
+4. Choose your timing carefully

-But generally, it is best to wait for an opportunity when there will be fewer interruptions, to talk through important issues.
-When one or both of you is highly upset and emotional, that is not usually a good time to try and communicate.
+But generally, it is best to wait for an opportunity when there are fewer interruptions to talk through important issues.
+When one or both of you are highly upset and emotional, that is not usually a good time to try and communicate.

-If you have an important matter to discuss, dinner time in front of the kids is probably not the best choice.
+If you have an essential matter to discuss, dinner time in front of the kids is probably not the best choice.
 Once you have the family settled for the night, then you and your spouse can have alone time for those kinds of conversations.

-5. Do talk straight and simple
+5. Talk straight and simple

-The best way is simply to say what you mean and mean what you say.
+The best way is to say what you mean and mean what you say.
 In a secure and healthy relationship, where both partners know that they are loved and accepted, even if there are misunderstandings, you know they were not intentional or malicious.

-Do not expect your spouse to read your mind, and then become offended if he gets it wrong.
-It is much better to state your needs simply and clearly – the answer is either yes or no, and then everyone knows where they stand and can move on accordingly.
+So, the takeaway for effective communication in marriage is that it is much better to state your needs simply and clearly – the answer is either yes or no. Then everyone knows where they stand and can move on accordingly.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships Read more and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.